Highlights for arformoterol

 Ideally, store in the refrigerator between 2 and 8 degrees C (36 and 46 degrees F) before use.
 Keep this medicine in the foil pouches until you are ready to use.
 The medicine should be clear.
 Do not use any discolored solution.
 You may store this medicine at room temperature between 20 and 25 degrees C (68 and 77 degrees F) for up to 6 weeks.
 Throw away any unused medicine after the expiration date.

 How Much Does arformoterol Cost?

-Compare prices and save money on your next refill!
+Compare prices and save up to 80% on your next refill!

 Lowest price for arformoterol

 Last Updated: July 22, 2010